tc39/proposal-intl-displaynames/README.md

 ## Proposal: Intl.DisplayNames

 ### Motivation
 Main motivation for Intl project was to enable collation on the client.
-Collation algorithm requires large amount of data, which is already available in most browsers.
+Display names of languages, regions and script requires large amount of data, which is already available in most browsers.
 Language, region and script name translations also carry steep data size penalty for developers.
+This API will allow web developer to shrink the size of their HTML and/ or ECMA script code without the need to include the human readble form of display names and therefore reduce the download size to decrease latency.
 Our goal is to expose this data through Intl API for use in e.g. language, region and script pickers, etc.

 ### Stage
 Stage 0